mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-delete.md

 [Try it (Entity)](https://dotnetfiddle.net/p8dt0G)

 ### Bulk Delete with options
-The `options` parameter let you use a lambda expression to customize the way entities are deleted.
+The `options` parameter lets you use a lambda expression to customize the way entities are deleted.

 ```csharp
 bulk.BatchSize = 100;